dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 ## Cross-service queries

-While microservices are independent and focus on specific functional capabilities, like inventory, shipping, or ordering, they frequently require integration with other microservices to execute user operations.
+While microservices are independent and focus on specific functional capabilities, like inventory, shipping, or ordering, they frequently require integration with other microservices to execute business operations.
 Often the integration involves one microservice *querying* another for data.
 Figure 5-4 shows the scenario.

 ![Querying across microservices](./media/cross-service-query.png)